 We love winter!
-Firstly, there’s the exciting festivities, the plentiful food, the smell of chimney smoke and then to really top it all off, the snow speckled National Park and a back garden full of wild adventures to be had!
+Firstly, there’s the exciting festivities, the plentiful food, the smell of chimney smoke and then to really top it all off, the snow speckled national parks and a back garden full of wild adventures!

-There’s one thing even better than winter, and that’s winter in Wales!
-We know we could be classed as slightly biased, but at this wonderful time of year the views are incredibly pretty, the meadows have a crisp coating of frost to crunch through in your wellies lined with thick socks, the sheep's woolly coats are capped with snow and it’s the perfect temperature to wrap up warmly in your favourite cosy knits before heading back and to drink a hot cocoa or a warming brandy by the fire.
+There’s one thing even better than winter, and that’s winter in Wales.
+We know we could be classed as slightly biased, but at this wonderful time of year the views are even more incredible, the meadows have a crisp coating of frost to crunch through in your wellies lined with thick socks, the sheep's woolly coats are capped with snow and it’s the perfect temperature to wrap up in your favourite cosy knits before heading back for hot cocoa or a warming brandy by the fire.

 Talgarth Waterfalls and Woodland